oluwakemi-dada/proshop-ecommerce/README.md

 ## Start Application

+In the project directory, run:

 `npm run dev`

 This runs both the frontend and the backend concurrently in the development mode.
 Open [http://localhost:3000]('http://localhost:3000') to view it in the browser.
+Open [http://localhost:5000]('http://localhost:5000') to test on postman.

 The page will reload if you make edits.
 You will also see any lint errors in the console.